exasol/virtual-schemas/doc/dialects/hive.md

 #### Using Thrift protocol with Kerberos

-Add the JDBC connection URL for the to the `TO` part of connection string:
+Add the JDBC connection URL to the `TO` part of the connection string:

 ```sql
 CREATE OR REPLACE CONNECTION krb_conn